NHACP-IF/NHACP-specification/nhacp-specification.md

 	offset = block-number * block-length

-STORAGE-PUT-BLOCK operates on atomic units; partial writes are not allowed, nor is extending the underlying file object.
-If the underlying file object is not large enough to satisfy the entire request, the network adapter MUST return an error.

 The maximum payload langth for a STORAGE-PUT-BLOCK is 8192 bytes.
 Network adapters MUST return an error for STORAGE-PUT-BLOCK requests whose block length field exceeds this value.